SidneyFC17/fieloelr/doc/UC-ELR-0006-Create Answer Option.md

    3. The system does not create the answer option
    4. The system displays an error message
    5. End of flow

+##### 7. Related question “Type” is “Statement” and no other answer option was defined as correct (step 5 of basic flow)
+   1. The system verifies that the related question “Type” is “Statement”
+   2. The system verifies that the “IsCorrect” field is set to “true”
+   3. The system verifies that the related question doesn't have already two answer options
+   4. The system verifies that no other answer option of the same related question has its “IsCorrect” field set to “true”
+   5. Back to step 6 of basic flow

+##### 8. Related question “Type” is “Statement” and another answer option was defined as correct (step 5 of basic flow)
+   1. The system verifies that the related question “Type” is “Statement”
+   2. The system verifies that the “IsCorrect” field is set to “true”
+   3. The system verifies that the related question doesn't have already two answer options
+   4. The system verifies that there is another answer option of the same related question that has its “IsCorrect” field set to “true”
+   5. The system does not create the answer option
+   6. The system displays an error message
+   7. End of flow

-##### 7. Related question “Type” is “Single Choice” and no other answer was defined as correct (step 5 of basic flow)
+##### 9. Related question “Type” is “Single Choice” and no other answer option was defined as correct (step 5 of basic flow)
    1. The system verifies that the related question “Type” is “Single Choice”
    2. The system verifies that the “IsCorrect” field is set to “true”
    3. The system verifies that no other answer option of the same related question has its “IsCorrect” field set to “true”
    4. Back to step 6 of basic flow

-##### 8. Related question “Type” is “Single Choice” and another answer option was defined as correct (step 5 of basic flow)
+##### 10. Related question “Type” is “Single Choice” and another answer option was defined as correct (step 5 of basic flow)
    1. The system verifies that the related question “Type” is “Single Choice”
    2. The system verifies that the “IsCorrect” field is set to “true”
    3. The system verifies that there is another answer option of the same related question that has its “IsCorrect” field set to “true”